Oversleeping: Bad for Your Health?

-Many people find themselves sleeping more as they get older, and assume it’s a normal part of aging, Polotsky adds.
+Many people find themselves sleeping more as they get older, and assume it’s a normal part of aging, Gamaldo adds.
 But getting older shouldn’t change your sleep needs dramatically.
 Most adults consistently need the same amount of sleep throughout their adult years.

 If you’ve ruled out those conditions and are still hitting the snooze button after 9 hours under the covers, it might be a clue that you have an underlying medical condition such as heart disease, diabetes or depression.